embedly/embedly-docs/extract/api/response.rst

 Response Types
 --------------
-Response types are different then oEmbed types.
+Response types are different than oEmbed types.
 They closely follow the mimetype for a given resource.
 They are as follows:

 ``html``